kisstopherr/Dynamic-Binds/README.md

 2. The bot will read the chat log every second and change the binds to whom ever killed your or you killed.

-3. Then you're done, leave the file running and you will get Dynamic Binds.
+3. Then you're done, leave the file running and you will get Dynamic Binds!